tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器服务/用户指南/集群运维/日志管理/通过控制台使用 CRD 配置日志采集_intl_en.md

 </tr>
 <tr>
 <td>Separator</td>
-<td>In a separator log, the entire log data can be structured according to the specified separator, and each complete log ends with a line break `\n`.
-When CLS processes separator logs, you need to define a unique key for each separate field.
-Invalid fields, which are fields that need not be collected, can be left blank.
-However, you cannot leave all fields blank.</td>
+<td>Structure the data in a log with the specified separator, and each complete log ends with a line break `\n`.
+Define a unique key for each separate field.
+Leave the field blank if you don’t need to collect it.
+At least one field is required.</td>
 <td><a href="https://intl.cloud.tencent.com/document/product/614/32285">Separator Format</a></td>
 </tr>
 </tbody></table>